DaleOrders/AWS-Study-Notes/README.md

   - Content Delievery and Optimisation
   - Global Health Checks and Failover

-Once the request enters the US, it relates to regional architecture and design.
+Once the request enters the US, it pertains to regional architecture and design.

 ![image](https://user-images.githubusercontent.com/52617475/146118104-95a5041c-eb48-4e25-8121-4dd538f672f3.png)